-Join us for a scenic circular walk starting from Standon, a historic East Hertfordshire village with a stunning Grade I listed church, first mentioned in 944 AD.
+Join us for a scenic circular walk starting from Standon, a historic East Hertfordshire village with a beautiful Grade I listed church, first mentioned in 944 AD.

-The route meanders through the Standon Lordship nature reserve, follows the River Rib, and takes in open fields with far-reaching views, woodland, and the hamlet of Latchford.
-Gentle hills and mostly firm and relatively flat terrain make for an enjoyable walk, though conditions may be slightly muddy after heavy rain.
+The route meanders through the Standon Lordship conservation area, follows the River Rib, and takes in open fields with far-reaching views, lake, woodland, and the hamlet of Latchford.
+Undulating walk with some gentle hills and mostly firm terrain, not very muddy make for an enjoyable walk.

 The walk is in two sections: